jgroschwitz/jgroschwitz.github.io/new_homepage.md

 ## Research Interests

 Generally speaking, I am interested in the intersection of symbolic and neural methods.
-Specifically, I spent my PhD developing a new algebra for semantic composition (the AM algebra) and a neural semantic graph parser that does not predict the semantic graph directly, but rather an *AM dependency tree* that constructs the graph
+Specifically, I spent my PhD developing a new algebra for semantic composition (the AM algebra) and a neural semantic graph parser that does not predict the semantic graph directly, but rather an *AM dependency tree* that serves as a compositional structure, constructing the graph from its lexical parts.

+Current research interests include compositional methods for natural language generation, as well as methods for learning symbolic

 ## PhD Thesis